Shipping Forecast: Region names

+The 31 sea areas covered in the forecast are as shown in this table and map.
+The forecast follows the order shown, going clockwise around the British Isles, with each area except Trafalgar, Irish Sea, Shannon, and Fair Isle bordering the previous.
+Trafalgar is included only in the 00:48 forecast, except when gales or more are due there.

 These areas still largely follow the format of the chart adopted in 1949.
 In 1955, meteorologists from countries bordering the North Sea met and recommended the following changes: that the area Heligoland be renamed German Bight, to conform with the name generally used by other countries; that a new area, Fisher, be split off from the north-eastern half of Dogger; that a new area, Viking, be split off from the northern half of Forties; and that the area Iceland be renamed Southeast Iceland to clarify its position.
 After international consultation, these were adopted in 1956.
 In August 1984, to conform with common North Sea area boundaries agreed upon by neighbouring countries, the areas North Utsire and South Utsire were created.
+In 2002, the area Finisterre was renamed FitzRoy, to avoid confusion with a different area called Finisterre used by the Spanish meteorological service.

-The area Finisterre was renamed FitzRoy in 2002 to conform with the name used by France and Spain.
-Some names differ elsewhere; notably the Dutch KNMI and Norwegian counterpart names Forties the Fladen Ground, while Météo-France uses Pas-de-Calais for Dover, Antifer for Wight, Casquets for Portland and Ouessant for Plymouth.
+The sea areas match the forecast areas used by other North Sea countries, though some names differ.
+The Dutch KNMI and Norwegian counterpart names Forties the Fladen Ground, while Météo-France uses Pas-de-Calais for Dover, Antifer for Wight, Casquets for Portland and Ouessant for Plymouth.

-The forecast follows the order above, going clockwise around the British Isles, with each area except Irish Sea and Fair Isle bordering the previous.
-Trafalgar is only included in the 00:48 forecast, except when gales or more are due there.